 As for why India is increasing its power?
 She is not alone in this process and is in the general course taken by the countries of the Asian region: military budgets are growing, militarization is increasing, numerous alliances are developing.
 All this can be regarded as a factor in the formation of a new balance of power in Asia.
 India's increased military might demonstrates that it does not intend to remain outside, and is ready, if necessary, to participate in the formation of a new agenda.

-- What could be more close economic cooperation between Russia and India at the moment, when we have made some progress in the sphere of oil production?
+- How could closer economic cooperation between Russia and India be expressed at the moment, when we have made some progress in the field of oil production?

 - Yes indeed.
 Russian-Indian cooperation in the field of oil production has improved in recent years.
 I would have outlined more broadly: there are serious shifts in the oil and gas field as a whole for such landmark projects as Sakhalin-1, Sakhalin-2.
 Here the serious contribution is carried out by the Working Group on Energy of the Russian-Indian Intergovernmental Commission.